drowe67/freedv-gui/USER_MANUAL.md

 1. The DPSK (differential PSK) checkbox has a similar effect - better performance on High SNR channels where the phase changes rapidly.
 This option converts the OFDM modem to use differential PSK, rather than coherent PSK.
 DPSK is used by earlier FreeDV modes such as FreeDV 1600.
 It affects the Tx and Rx side, so both sides must select DPSK.

-If you problems with 700D or 2020 sync even though you have a strong signal - try these option.
+If you have problems with 700D or 2020 sync even though you have a strong signal - try these option.

 ## Advanced/Developer Features